-- 12.01 County committees, and boards and commissions are strongly encouraged to postpone non-essential, in person, meetings if it all possible. - 12.02 If meetings must be conducted in person, face coverings and social distancing and shall be required of members, employees and the public in attendance. - 12.03 Committee, Board and Commission meetings may be conducted via teleconferencing, as allowable under Rule 3 of the County Board rules, during the state of emergency, remote attendance should be exercised, with considerations given to open meetings law. - 12.04 The following Committee, Boards and Commissions will make teleconferencing attendance available to members, employees and the public during the state of emergency: - Richland County Board (with posted recording) - Finance and Personnel Committee (with posted recording) - Rules and Resolutions Committee (with posted recording) - Committee on Committees - Law Enforcement and Judiciary Committee (with posted recording)
+- 12.01 County committees, boards and commissions are strongly encouraged to postpone non-essential, in person, meetings if it all possible. - 12.02 If meetings must be conducted in person, face coverings and social distancing shall be required of members, employees and the public in attendance. - 12.03 Committee, Board and Commission meetings may be conducted via teleconferencing, as allowable under Rule 3 of the County Board rules, during the state of emergency with considerations given to open meetings law. - 12.04 The following Committee, Boards and Commissions will make teleconferencing attendance available to members, employees and the public during the state of emergency: - Richland County Board (with posted recording) - Finance and Personnel Committee (with posted recording) - Rules and Resolutions Committee (with posted recording) - Committee on Committees - Law Enforcement and Judiciary Committee (with posted recording) - Health and Human Services - Veterans Services Commission - Land Information Council